 Pots and Pans, AKA an SSLVPN - Palo Alto PAN-OS CVE-2024-0012 and CVE-2024-9474

-Over the last few weeks, we’ve been closely monitoring a new bug, teased at various different phases.
+Over the last few weeks, we’ve been closely monitoring a new vulnerability, teased at various different phases.
 It started off as an ‘informational disclosure’, a whiff of a rumour of a critical vulnerability, the only public detail that it was reachable from the device’s management interface.

-Kudos to Palo Alto for warning its customers of a potential bug before confirming it, and releasing patches as soon as possible.
+Kudos to Palo Alto for warning its customers of a potential vulnerability before confirming it, and releasing patches as soon as possible.
 The general security posture of the device is such that mitigations were in place to restrict access to the management interface via a strict ruleset of IP whitelisting.

 After a while, the rumour turned into an incremental advisory, arriving complete with indicators of compromise (such as IP addresses and webshell hashes), and then the ‘bomb dropped’ on Monday when the official advisories for CVE-2024-0012 and CVE-2024-9474 were announced.

-This is a pair of bugs, described as ‘Authentication Bypass in the Management Web Interface’ and a ‘Privilege Escalation‘ respectively, strongly suggesting they are used as a chain to gain superuser access, a pattern that we’ve seen before with Palo Alto appliances.
+This is a pair of vulnerabilities, described as ‘Authentication Bypass in the Management Web Interface’ and a ‘Privilege Escalation‘ respectively, strongly suggesting they are used as a chain to gain superuser access, a pattern that we’ve seen before with Palo Alto appliances.
 Before we’ve even dived into to code, we’ve already ascertained that we’re looking for a chain of vulnerabilities to achieve that coveted pre-authenticated Remote Code Execution.

 With the patches released, it is time to go diffing for that gold!
 By looking at a pre-patched 10.2.12-h1 and a patched 10.2.12-h2 of ‘Palo Alto VM-Series Next-Gen Virtual Firewall w/Advanced Threat Prevention.’